-For the first time in USGA history, Pinehurst No.2 will host the U.S. Open® and the U.S. Women’s Open® Championships in consecutive weeks starting with the U.S. Open, June 12-15 and the U.S. Women’s Open, June 19-22.
+For the first time in USGA history, the U.S. Open® and the U.S. Women’s Open® Championships were held on the same golf course, Pinehurst No. 2, in consecutive weeks starting with the U.S. Open, June 12-15 and the U.S. Women’s Open, June 19-22.

 Pinehurst No. 2